dlamotta/ansible/openshift/README.md

 Role Variables
 --------------

-See [group_vars/masters](group_vars/masters) and [group_vars/nodes](group_vars/nodes) in order to specify variables for all hosts in their corresponding group.
 Each role has their own set of variables, broken down as follows:

   - [OpenStack](roles/openstack/README.md)
   - [IPA](roles/ipa/README.md)